MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-preparation.md

 This article teaches you how to prepare your environment for a [SQL Managed Instance link](managed-instance-link-feature-overview.md) so that you can replicate databases from SQL Server to Azure SQL Managed Instance.

 > [!NOTE]
-> Some functionality of the link is generally available, while some is currently in preview.
-Review the [prerequisites](managed-instance-link-feature-overview.md#prerequisites) to learn more.
+> It's possible to automate preparing your environment for the Managed Instance link by using a downloadable script.
+Review the [Automating link setup blog](https://techcommunity.microsoft.com/t5/modernization-best-practices-and/automating-the-setup-of-azure-sql-managed-instance-link/ba-p/3696961) to learn more.

 ## Prerequisites